codeidog/minidetector/README.md

 The UI has 2 endpoints:

 **/all**  - displays all the network entities (mac+IP couples) in the database.
 **/routers** - displays mac addresses that belong to more than 3 IP addresses.
+**/lastseen** - displays all the entities with their “last seen” time, sorted from the one that was seen most recently to the oldest one.